segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 8. Balanced Nutrition: Ensure that your Earth pea plants receive proper nutrition.
 Conduct soil tests to determine any nutrient deficiencies and adjust fertilizer applications accordingly.
 Providing optimal nutrition strengthens plant health and enhances disease resistance.
 # Post-prevention of Disease of Earh Pea
- The post-prevention of diseases in Earth peas, an important follow-up to maintain the health and vitality of your plants!
-While pre-prevention measures are crucial, it is equally important to continue monitoring and implementing post-prevention strategies throughout the growing season.

  Here are some post-prevention practices to consider:

 1. Regular Inspection: Continuously monitor your Earth pea plants for any signs of disease or stress.
 Check for symptoms such as wilting, discoloration, spots, or unusual growth patterns.
 Early detection allows for prompt action and minimizes the spread of diseases.